 The Lord Mayor

 The Lord Mayor is Leicester's first citizen and is elected each year at the annual council meeting in May.
-The Lord Mayor for 2017-2018 is Councillor Rashmikant Joshi.
+The Lord Mayor for 2018-2019 is Councillor Ross Grant.

-Councillor Joshi will be supported by his wife, Mita, as Lady Mayoress, as well as the Deputy Lord Mayor, Councillor Ross Grant and the High Bailiff, Councillor Manjula Sood.
+Councillor Grant will be supported by his wife, Yasmin, as Lady Mayoress, as well as the Deputy Lord Mayor, Councillor Annette Byrne and the High Bailiff, Councillor Manjula Sood.